Laboratory for Bioinformatics Research

 A multicellular organism is orchestrated by cell growth, death, differentiation, and communication at the single-cell level.
 To understand various crucial biological phenomena, we should massively perturb and measure transcriptomes and epigenomes at the single-cell level.

-Our group will develop novel methods of comprehensive analysis and perturbation of transcriptome and epigenome at the single-cell level, in particular, by applying massively parallel DNA sequencing, genome editing, microfluidics, and machine learning.
+Our team will develop novel methods of comprehensive analysis and perturbation of transcriptome and epigenome at the single-cell level, in particular, by applying massively parallel DNA sequencing, genome editing, microfluidics, and machine learning.
 We focus on the development of methods for quantifying and controlling cell function, fate, and cell-cell communication at the single-cell level.

 Quartz-Seq2: a high throughput single-cell RNA-sequencing method